-1. Please provide your name and title, agency name, and contact information for the person completing this survey.
+1. Please provide your name and title, agency name, and contact information for the

-Name & Title of Person Completing Survey

-Agency Name

-Email Address

-Phone Number

-2. Does your agency issue or regulate any occupational licenses?
-(Note: If you are unsure whether your agency meets the definition listed below, please consult with your agency's Chief Legal Counsel.)

-"Occupational license" means any of the following:

-a.
-A license, permit, certification, registration, or other approval granted under §167.10 (6m) or chapters 101, 145, or 440 to 480 of the statutes.

-b.
-A license, permit, certification, registration, or other approval not included above if granted to an individual by this state in order that the individual may engage in a profession, occupation, or trade in this state or in order that the person may use one or more titles in association with his or her profession, occupation, or trade.

-) No

 3. Please provide the best point of contact for each occupation your agency regulates.
 (Note: These individuals may be different than the person(s) completing the survey.)
 Please include a contact name, email, and phone number.
-For example:

-- 1. [Occupation]: Contact name, email address, phone number - 2.
-[Occupation]: Contact name, email address, phone number

-4. List each occupation that your agency regulates, the type of license, and the number of active licensees for each type.
+For example: [Occupation]: Contact name, email address, phone number [Occupation]: Contact name, email address, phone number 4.
+List each occupation that your agency regulates, the type of license, and the number of active licensees for each type.
 Please number and list each occupation on a separate line.
-For example:

-- 1. Physician: License; 8,500

-- 2. Wastewater Operator: Certificate; 2,300

-- 3. Interior Designer: Registration; 1,200

-- 4. Funeral Establishment Operator: Permit; 450
+For example: 1.
+Physician: License; 8,500 2.
+Wastewater Operator: Certificate; 2,300 3.
+Interior Designer: Registration; 1,200 4.
+Funeral Establishment Operator: Permit; 450

 5. List each licensed occupation and the related barriers or substantial hardships that individuals may face to achieve licensure.

-Please number and list each occupation on a separate line.
-For example:

-- 1. Physician: [Explanation of barriers] - 2.
-Wastewater Operator: [Explanation of barriers] - 3.
-Interior Designer: [Explanation of barriers] - 4.
+I Please number and list each occupation on a separate line.
+For example: - 1.
+Physician: [Explanation of barriers] 2 2.
+Wastewater Operator: [Explanation of barriers] (3.
+Interior Designer: [Explanation of barriers] 4 4.
 Funeral Establishment Operator: [Explanation of barriers]